kellythomas93/it140-m2-assignment-1/Part-A/name_age_sdw.md

 >
 > Enter your response below.

-TODO: Replace this text with your explanation of how the design addresses requirement 1.3.
+User Name and user age part of the design addresses the requirement

 #### SRS Requirement 1.4